Social judgment theory: Attitude change

-To change an attitude, first we must understand the audience's attitudes.
+To change an attitude, we must first understand the audience's attitudes.
+Positive attitude change increases as the discrepancy goes up.
 Then we will see how it relates to the listeners' judgments of the persuasive messages.
 It is also essential to judge how close or far away one's position is.
 The next step is to shift one's position in response to the argument made.
 An individual adjusts an attitude once he or she has judged a new position to be in his or her latitude of acceptance.
 If someone judges that message to be in his or her latitude of rejection, they will also adjust their attitude, but in the opposite direction from what they think the speaker is advocating.

 Sometimes, an attitude change may be incidental.
 In the boomerang effect, an attitude changes in the opposite direction from what the message advocates—the listener is driven away from, rather than drawn to, an idea.
 This explains why oftentimes fear appeals used in advertising do not work on the audience.
 As the threat perceived by the audience increases and the capacity to produce the desired effect is low, people will tend to do the opposite of what is advocated.
-Attitude change can also be influenced by immediate social environment.
+Attitude change can also be influenced by the immediate social environment.
 In the interpersonal domain, people tend to shift their attitudes to align with those of their significant others.
 The general picture of social influence thus remains one of conformity and alignment attitudes.

 A major implication of social judgment theory is that persuasion is difficult to accomplish.
-Successful persuasive messages are those that are targeted to the receiver's latitude of acceptance and discrepant from the anchor position, so that the incoming information cannot be assimilated or contrasted.
+Successful persuasive messages are those that are targeted to the receiver's latitude of acceptance and discrepant from the anchor position so that the incoming information cannot be assimilated or contrasted.
 This suggests that even successful attempts at persuasion will yield only small changes in attitude.
 SJT also suggests persuasion can occur over time with multiple messages.

+Central to this process is the concept of the "latitude of acceptance."
+Individuals are inclined to modify their attitudes when they perceive a novel position falling within this latitude.
+Conversely, if a message is deemed to be within the "latitude of rejection," the audience may still undergo an attitude adjustment, but in the opposite direction of the advocated stance.

+A significant implication emerges from the social judgment theory: the arduous nature of persuasion.
+Successful persuasive messages must be finely tuned to the receiver's latitude of acceptance and strategically discrepant from the anchor position.
+Even in cases of successful persuasion, the anticipated changes in attitude may be modest.
+Furthermore, the theory suggests that persuasion is not a one-time event but a cumulative process, with attitudes potentially evolving over time through exposure to multiple messages.